J-O-B/portfolio/README.md

 Although most of the content and code in this project are my own, I have also used code snippets from bootstrap, for example, the modal popup is the standard bootstrap modal which was then changed to the specifications I wanted.

 >* The navbar is based on the same navbar which was used in Whiskey Drop.
+>* "Progress bars" (used in experience modal & full stack modal) are direct copies of the progress bars used in the Code Institute Resume walkthrough.
+>* The entry animation for the website header is based on code from [Animista](https://animista.net/)
+>* The "social media sidebar" and back to top button is based on [W3Schools](https://www.w3schools.com/howto/howto_css_fixed_sidebar.asp) (same method used for back to top button.)
 >* The footer layout is based on the footer section used in the Resume tutorial.
 >* The modal feature is based on a code snippet from [Bootstrap Documentation](https://getbootstrap.com/docs/4.5/components/modal/).
 >* The "feature" section of my CSS is original yet based on a tutorial from W3Schools.com